 Homeowners in Massachusetts spend a lot of time indoors, especially in the winter.
 The truth is, indoor air quality is often 2–5 times worse than outdoors.
 This happens because we trap pollutants inside by keeping the windows and doors closed.
 The quality of your indoor air boils down to how often your home gets new air from outside, also known as your “air exchange rate”.

-With windows open, the average home experiences four to five changes per hour.
-This is decreased by more than 60%, down to only one to two changes per hour with windows and doors closed.
-This decreased airflow can expose you and your family to higher concentrations of VOCs (volatile organic compounds) from off-gassing of building materials, carpet, flooring, and even household chemicals.
-Other allergen triggers such as pollen, dust, and pet dander are trapped inside your home and can be a nightmare for family members who suffer from seasonal allergies and asthma.
+With windows open, your home gets four to five fresh air changes per hour.
+But with windows closed, this drops to just one or two air changes per hour.
+This means that your family is frequently exposed to higher concentrations of VOCs (volatile organic compounds) from off-gassing of building materials, carpet, flooring, and even household chemicals.
+Pollen, dust, and pet dander also get trapped inside, which is especially tough for family members with allergies and asthma.